 One month after his accident, Dave’s survival was assured.
 But it took three-and-a half years for him to regain his strength and return to work.
 That’s when he began building his dream canoe—the 17′ Kenosha design by Ray Klebba of White Salmon Boat Works in the town of White Salmon, Washington.

 Working alongside his 82-year-old father, Horst, a craftsman who had emigrated from Germany, Dave built a beautiful canoe while facing an uncertain future.
 More photographs, and a short video, appear in the Reader Built Boats section of Small Boats Monthly (SBM), the online publication devoted exclusively to small craft.
-We’ve made that article available for free, to give you a sampling of SBM.
 Click here to view that article—and to subscribe to the site for full access to all of our issues (24 and counting!)